ros2/design/articles/140_topic_and_service_name_mapping.md

 A DDS topic at this point is the basename token within a ROS topic.
 The namespace of a ROS topic is implemented within the partition field of DDS.
-DDS partitions are implemented as a string array within the Subscription/Publisher QoS, allowing up to 64 items.
+DDS partitions are implemented as a string array within the Subscription/Publisher QoS, allowing up to 64 items, where each string is an idividual partition.
-The maximum size of each string has yet to be verified and may depend strongly on the implementation.
-Hereby, the partitions field is implemented as an array of strings, where each string is an individual partitions.
 This means further that every partition index is stricly unique and independent from all other items.
 Special character used within regular expressions (such as `+`, `*`, `^`) are officially not supported by the standard.
+The maximum size of each string has yet to be verified and may depend strongly on the implementation.

 DDS Partitions don't support a partition hierarchy.
 Each entry in the partition array is directly combined with the DDS topic and they are not sequentially combined.